Operator Benchmark · Profit margins

 Vacation rental management profit margins.

-What independent vacation rental management companies actually earn.
-Gross margin, operating margin (EBITDA), payroll and OPEX ratios, and what separates the top quartile from the median.
-Drawn from conversations with hundreds of vacation rental managers and industry experts.
+What independent vacation rental management companies earn.
+Gross margin, operating margin (EBITDA), payroll and OPEX ratios, and what separates the strongest operators from the rest.
+Synthesized from published industry sources and the experience of independent operators.

 The headline numbers